 Join us on a Field Trip!

-Explore Wisconsin’s natural wonders with us May though October
+Explore Wisconsin’s natural wonders with us May through October

-Our new slate of 2023 Field Trips will be announced in early March.
+Our slate of 2025 Field Trips will be announced in early March.

 Note: You must be a current member of the Foundation to register for Field Trips.
-If you are not currently a member, we invite you to become a member now, and join us out in the field for our 2023 season.
-Your gift supports our mission to protect Wisconsin’s lands, waters, and wildlife, and will ensure you are on the mailing list for the 2023 Field Trip Guidebook.
+If you are not currently a member, we invite you to become a member now, and join us out in the field for our 2025 season.
+Your gift supports our mission to protect Wisconsin’s lands, waters, and wildlife, and ensures you are on the mailing list for the Field Trip Guidebook.

 What makes our Field Trips special?

-Our Field Trips generally run May through October each year and highlight the best of Wisconsin’s natural world.
-We offer unique opportunities for all ages to explore Wisconsin’s lands, waters and wildlife by foot, bike, and boat.
+Our Field Trips generally run April through October each year and highlight the best of Wisconsin’s natural world.
+We offer unique opportunities for all ages to explore Wisconsin’s lands, waters, and wildlife by foot, bike, and boat.

-Our Field Trips are led by expert naturalists who share their love and knowledge of Wisconsin’s lands, waters, and wildlife.
-Enjoy up-close experiences to Wisconsin’s natural world and learn about the critical conservation work being done to protect it.
+Trips are led by top-notch naturalists who share their love and knowledge of Wisconsin’s lands, waters, and wildlife.
+Enjoy up-close experiences with Wisconsin’s natural world and learn about the critical conservation work being done to protect it.

 More Ways to Get Outside With Us